Portfolio overview

 Portfolio expenses and staffing level

-Source: ANAO analysis of 9 May 2023–24 Portfolio Budget Statements.
+Source: ANAO analysis of 2024–25 Portfolio Budget Statements.

 Audit focus

-In determining the 2023–24 audit work program, the ANAO considers prior-year audit and other review findings and what these indicate about portfolio risks and areas for improvement.
-The ANAO also considers emerging risks from new investments or changes in the operating environment.
+In determining the 2024–25 annual audit work program (AAWP), the Australian National Audit Office (ANAO) considers prior-year audit and other review findings to indicate the portfolio risks and areas for improvement.
+The ANAO also considers emerging risks from new investments and/or changes in the operating environment.

-Specific risks in the parliamentary departments relate to service delivery and asset management and sustainment.
+Specific risks in the parliamentary departments relate to service delivery, and asset management and sustainment.

 Service delivery